 What happens after

 At some stage, we all experience the death of someone near and dear to us, but few of us are fully aware of the estate management and administration process.
 This can be particularly difficult if you are called upon to assist with the many matters that require attention following a death.
 This page details what is involved in the Estate Management and administration process.

 What is Estate Administration?

-In short, Estate Administration is the process of carrying out the wishes you lay out in your Will by making sure your estate is distributed effectively and to the right people.
+Estate Administration, often referred to as estate management, is the process of carrying out the wishes you lay out in your Will by making sure your estate is distributed effectively and to the right people.

 Your estate is made up of all your assets –things like personal possessions, bank accounts, property, life insurance and KiwiSaver.
 It also includes funeral expenses, taxes, debts and other so-called liabilities.